On this page

-If you’re eligible, all you need to do is add a few extra dollars into your super fund and wait for the free contribution from the government to hit your account.
+If you’re eligible, all you need to do is tip a few extra dollars into your super fund and wait for the government’s extra contribution to hit your super account.

 To help you understand the co-contribution scheme better, here’s a simple explainer.

 What is a super co-contribution?

 The super co-contribution scheme is designed to help low and middle-income earners boost their retirement savings by providing an additional payment from the government (up to $500) for personal (after-tax) super contributions you make yourself.

 The actual amount you receive depends on your income and the size of your personal super contribution.
 From 1 July 2012 the maximum entitlement was frozen at $500, with the minimum payment made by the ATO into your super account being $20.
 Payment amounts are rounded up to the nearest multiple of five cents.